kaushal1222333/pyGoogleSearch/README.md

 NOTE
 -----
 I did add a GUI version about an hour after creating the original code and repo.
-I used Tkinter for convenience, and the GUI prompts the user to enter a search word (something to search for on google) then it uses the same function from the text version, with adjustments to the input method.
-So I used the entrybox this time and StringVar to play with the input
+I used Tkinter for convenience.
+The GUI prompts the user to enter a search word (something to search for on google) then it uses the same function from the text version, with adjustments to the input method to perform the task of opening a search results page for the input word.

+I used the entrybox this time and StringVar() to play with the input/strings

 The function behaves the same really - it takes a string from from the user, and joins it onto the unfinished Google search query URL, so whatever is entered gets joined to the URL directly.